The Basics of Construction Loans to Help You Buy Land and Build

 Mortgages are easy to find, but there’s usually a catch: you can only borrow money to buy a place that already exists.
-But construction loans are different, and they'll fund a new home, garage, or business structure.
+Construction loans are different – they can be used to fund a new home, garage, or business structure.
 They can even help you renovate and buy land (if you don't already have it).

 Construction loans are less popular than standard home loans, but they are available from numerous lenders.
 If you’re thinking of building, this page describes the basics of these loans.
 However, every lender handles things differently, so the details will depend on who you work with.